harvester/docs/docs/troubleshooting/os.md

     ![](./assets/os-edit-first-menuentry-add-console.png)

     !!! note
-        Adjust the [console options](https://www.kernel.org/doc/html/latest/admin-guide/serial-console.html) according to your environment. **Make sure** append the `console=` string at the end of the line.
+        Adjust the [console options](https://www.kernel.org/doc/html/latest/admin-guide/serial-console.html) according to your environment. **Make sure** to append the `console=` string at the end of the line.
 - Connect to the serial port to capture logs.

 ### Collect crash dumps
-For kernel panic crashes, we can use kdump to collect crash dumps.
+For kernel panic crashes, you can use kdump to collect crash dumps.

-By default, the OS is booted without kdump feature enabled.
-Users can enable the feature by selecting the `debug` menuentry when booting.
-For example:
+By default, the OS is booted without the kdump feature enabled.
+Users can enable the feature by selecting the `debug` menuentry when booting, as in the following example:

 ![](./assets/os-enable-kdump.png)

-When a system crashes, a crash dump will be store in `/var/crash/<time>` directory.
-Providing the crash dump to developers helps troubleshooting issues.
+When a system crashes, a crash dump will be stored in the `/var/crash/<time>` directory.
+Providing the crash dump to developers helps them to troubleshoot and resolve issues.